juanjdp1983/user-app/README.md

 ## How to Run

-This application is packaged as a jar which has Tomcat embedded.
+This application is packaged as a jar that has Tomcat embedded.
 No Tomcat or JBoss installation is necessary.
 You run it using the ```java -jar``` command.

 * Clone this repository
 * Make sure you are using JDK 11 and Maven 3.x